Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 Let us now discuss the best practices for video SEO.

-For instance, if your channel focuses on fitness, you can find that exercise for weight loss and exercise for belly fat yoga are the most common search queries.
+For example, if you run a fitness channel, you might find that exercise for weight loss or belly fat yoga are highly searched topics.

 YouTube search